 speaker

-Good morning, ladies and gentlemen, and welcome to Academy Sports and Outdoors' fourth quarter and fiscal year-end 2022 Results Conference Call.
-At this time, this call is being recorded and all participant lines are in a listen-only mode.
+Good morning, ladies and gentlemen, and welcome to Academy Sports and Outdoors fourth quarter and fiscal year end 2022 results conference call.
+At this time, this call is being recorded, and all participant lines are in a listen-only mode.
 Following the prepared remarks, there will be a brief question and answer session.
 Questions will be limited to analysts and investors.
 Please limit yourself to one question and one follow-up.
-To ask your question during the call, please press star 1.
+To ask a question during the call, please press star 1.
 If you require any operator assistance during the call, please press star 0.
 I will now turn the call over to Matt Hodges, Vice President of Investor Relations for Academy Sports and Outdoors.
 Matt, please go ahead.

 speaker

 Good morning, everyone.
-Thank you for joining the Academy Sports and Outdoors' fourth quarter and fiscal 2022 Financial Results Call.
-Participating on the call are Ken Hicks, Chairman, President, and CEO, Michael Mullican, Executive Vice President and CFO, and Steve Lawrence, Executive Vice President and Chief Merchandising Officer.
-As a reminder, statements in today's earnings relief and the comments made by management during this call may be considered board-looking statements.
+Thank you for joining the Academy Sports and Outdoors fourth quarter fiscal 2022 financial results call.
+Participating on the call are Ken Hicks, Chairman, President, and CEO, Michael Mulliken, Executive Vice President and CFO, and Steve Lawrence, Executive Vice President and Chief Merchandising Officer.
+As a reminder, statements in today's earnings release and the comments made by management during this call may be considered forward-looking statements.
 These statements are subject to risk and uncertainties that could cause our actual results to differ materially from our expectations and projections.
-These risks and uncertainties include but are not limited to the factors identified in the earnings relief and in RSEC filings.
-The company undertakes no obligation to revise any board-looking statements.
-Today's remarks also refer to certain non-GAP financial measures.
-Reconciliation to the most comparable GAP measures are included in today's earnings relief, which is available at .academy.com.
-Unless otherwise noted, comparisons are in 2021, but 2019 comparisons also provided where appropriate the benchmark performance given the impact of the pandemic in 2020 and 2021.
+These risks and uncertainties include, but are not limited to, the factors identified in the earnings relief and in RSEC filings.
+The company undertakes no obligation to revise any forward-looking statements.
+Today's remarks also refer to certain non-GAAP financial measures.
+Reconciliations to the most comparable GAAP measures are included in today's earnings relief, which is available at investors.academy.com.
+Unless otherwise noted, comparisons are to 2021 The 2019 comparisons also provided, where appropriate, the benchmark performance given the impact of the pandemic in 2020 and 2021.
 I will now turn the call over to our CEO, Ken Hicks.

 speaker